whithil/EmojiTetriz/README.md

     *   Confetti animations for line clears and level-ups.
     *   **Draw Your Own Minoes**: Create, save, and play with your custom-designed Tetris pieces!
 *   **Multilingual Support**: Play in English, Portuguese, Spanish, French, or German.
-*   **AI Soundtrack Suggestions**: Get music ideas powered by Genkit based on your game state.

 ## Tech Stack